 While the changes may appear gradual, native plant materials are struggling to adapt to the fluctuations in temperature, water cycles, and other environmental conditions.
-Landscape Architects Tim West, Clay Schneckloth, Andy Meessmann, and Diane Goering converse on shifts in plant zone hardiness and the evolving plant material landscape.
+Landscape Architects Tim West, Clay Schneckloth, Andy Meessmann, and Diane Witt converse on shifts in plant zone hardiness and the evolving plant material landscape.

 During this second episode of a three part series on climate change, our experts will address each of the following questions:

 - How are plant zone shifts effecting plant material selection?

 - What impact is biodiversity having on evolving plant requirements?

 - How are designs adapting for environmentally sensitive, culturally important, or historically protected areas?